Invincible (character): Continuity

 Invincible, along with Firebreather and other new Image Universe superhero characters, debuted in an issue of The Savage Dragon, and has since appeared with several of the characters in The Pact mini-series.
 Robert Kirkman wrote a miniseries, Savage Dragon: God War and two SuperPatriot mini-series, establishing the friendship between SuperPatriot's wife Claire and Invincible's mother in the pages of Invincible #15 and later.
 Invincible also appears in the fourth issue of Jay Faerber's Noble Causes, and was seen at the funeral of Captain Dynamo, father of the characters in Faerber's Dynamo 5.
 Invincible is also present in the fourth volume of Bomb Queen.
-Similarly, Invincible #48 features cameo appearances from several Savage Dragon characters, as well as both Dynamo 5, and many of Kirkman's own creations, while an earlier issue featured a funeral for the Guardians of the Globe, at which many Image characters, including Savage Dragon and Jack Staff, were in attendance.
+Similarly, Invincible #48 features cameo appearances from several Savage Dragon characters, as well as both Dynamo 5 and many of Kirkman's own creations, while an earlier issue featured a funeral for the Guardians of the Globe, at which many Image characters, including Savage Dragon and Jack Staff, were in attendance.

 Invincible #60 is a "done-in-one crossover event" with characters such as Spawn and Witchblade making appearances.
 During the invasion of Invincible's evil counterparts from alternate dimensions, the reader saw all Image heroes, like Spawn, Savage Dragon, Witchblade, Darkness, Firebreather, and Pitt fighting invaders alongside Invincible, the Guardians of the Globe, Brit, and Wolf-Man.

 Image published Image United tie-in one-shot called Image United: Interlude.
 Shipping in March 2010, Invincible is prominently featured on the teaser cover of the first issue in front of a group of silhouetted characters covered in a classified information label.
 The website claims: "This March the effects of IMAGE UNITED go global with a glimpse of the crossover's impact on INVINCIBLE and many other Image Comics favorites..."

 Powers and abilities

-Owing to his Viltrumite heritage, Mark’s physical attributes - strength, speed, stamina and durability - are on a level well beyond any creature on Earth; able to rival the most powerful superhuman opponent on the planet, challenge the most imposing super-powered extraterrestrial specimens in the universe (including pure-blooded Viltrumites like his father), and withstand attacks from any human-made artillery (even a nuclear explosion) without a lasting scratch.
+Owing to his Viltrumite heritage, Mark’s physical attributes—strength, speed, stamina and durability—are on a level well beyond any creature on Earth; able to rival the most powerful superhuman opponents on the planet, challenge the most imposing super-powered extraterrestrial specimens in the universe (including pure-blooded Viltrumites like his father), and withstand attacks from any human-made artillery (even a nuclear explosion) without a lasting injury.

 His healing factor exempts him from diseases and toxins with barely any exceptions and also prolongs his lifespan to well into the hundreds of years - potentially living over a thousand years - and allows him to wholly recover from some of the most grievous injuries that a living creature can endure; although he is neither immortal nor indestructible and can potentially be killed if his vital organs (especially his heart and brain) sustain substantial damage from a superhuman opponent of equal or superior power.

-Beyond his physical prowess, Mark is also able to fly under his own power at velocities beyond the speed of light and even survive within the void of space for a time, allowing for unaided interstellar travel, but is also vulnerable to specific frequencies which affects his equilibrium and therefore his flight pattern.
+Beyond his physical prowess, Mark is also able to fly under his own power at velocities beyond the speed of light and even survive within the void of space for a time, allowing for unaided interstellar travel, but is also vulnerable to specific frequencies which affect his equilibrium and therefore his flight pattern.